 Now I want to ask you about Proposition 121, which will be on the ballot in November.
 Here is the ballot language:

 A “yes” vote shall have the effect of replacing the current party primary election with a “top-two” primary election in which all voters, regardless of party affiliation, vote in a single, combined primary, and the top two vote-getters for each seat advance to the general election ballot.
-This “top-tow” primary will not apply to the election of the U.S. President or to election in which no party affiliation appears on the ballot.
+This “top-two” primary will not apply to the election of the U.S. President or to election in which no party affiliation appears on the ballot.

 A “no” vote shall have the effect of keeping the current party primary election in which each recognized political party selects a candidate to appear on the general election ballot.